kjspring/stress-detection-wearable-devices/README.md

 ## Model Training

-Here's a markdown template for the "Model Training" section of your README:

----

-## Model Training

 In this project, we train several neural network models to predict stress based on various input features.
 Below is a brief description of each model and their respective training parameters.

 ### Model 0: Simple Dense Model